OpenStackweb/openstack-org/publishing.md

 You should now be able to view the OpenStack website at local.openstack.org and view your page at the URL that you listed in the URL Segment field listed above.

-####**Adding your page to devbranch.openstack.org**
+#### **Adding your page to devbranch.openstack.org**

-Follow the same instructions for adding your page to the Silverstripe CMS as above, but user this URL: devbranch.openstack.org/admin
+Follow the same instructions for adding your page to the Silverstripe CMS as above, but use this URL: devbranch.openstack.org/admin

 ## **Working with the Database in the Vagrant Dev Environment**